fluxninja/aperture/docs/content/sdk/go/manual.md

 To do so, first create an instance of ApertureClient:

-:::info Agent API Key
+:::info API Key

-You can create an Agent API key for your project in the Aperture Cloud UI.
+You can create an API key for your project in the Aperture Cloud UI.
 For more information, refer to
 [Define Control Points](/get-started/define-control-points.md).

 :::